DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.7.0.md

 - [ ] Primordial Axe - Heavy overhead swing w/ fire element.
 Deals a lingering burn on the ground after impact
 - [ ] Twilight sword - Sword swipe w/ twilight element.
 Debuffs player agility on hit for a short time.
 - [ ] Storm Hammer - Cast a large circular sigil on the ground.
 Slower hammer swing w/ tempest element that hits the ground.
-Creates an AOE shockwave on impact that pulls the player in.
+Creates an AOE shockwave on impact that pulls the player in (also deals a little damage).

 ### Minotaur
+...

 ## Rethink Passive Effects Again
 - Simple Passive effects that you can just add on